yasho191/SwiftAnnotate/docs/src/index.md

 #### Captioning

-Currently, we support OpenAI, Google-Gemini, and Qwen2-VL for image captioning.
+Currently, we support OpenAI, Google-Gemini, Ollama, and Qwen2-VL for image captioning.
+As Qwen2-VL is not yet available on Ollama it is supported through HuggingFace.
 To get started quickly refer the code snippets shown below.

 **OpenAI**